NorbertVisnevski/Simple-.NET-weather-app/README.md

 # Simple .NET weather app

-This just a siple project which I made in like a day for my university assignment.
+This just a simple project which I made in like a day for my university assignment.

 ![Main screen](https://i.imgur.com/c9cWMbe.png)